 - The Library - Chrouser Sports Complex Free for students; includes gym, track, climbing wall, pool and more! - Counseling Center - Graduate Chaplain - Public Safety Services (Campus shuttles, safety escorts, motorist assistance, etc.) - The Writing Center is here to help you in any stage of the writing process!
 There are special hours just for graduate students: Tuesdays from 6:30-8:30 pm, and Wednesdays and Thursdays from 3:30-6:00 pm.

 About the Area

-- Explore Wheaton and Chicago

-- Wheaton College campus map
+- Explore Wheaton and Chicago - Wheaton College campus map

-- Local Area Resources (PDF) pharmacies, dentists, doctors, grocery stores, etc.

 Technology Resources